intuition-dev/intuDocs/managers/slides.md

 <!-- pic related to javascript fatigue// rapid evolution of front-end vs stagnation of back-end -->

-- Meanwhile, Back-end structures suffer less change than Front-End Stacks
+- Meanwhile, Back-end structures suffer less change than Front-End Stacks.
-- Therefore, it's imperative to build first a ==**solid, scalable and performant Front-End**==
+- Therefore, it's imperative to build first a ==**solid, scalable and performant Front-End**==.
 ---

 ### Front-End First
 #### ==**Advantages**==

 ##### Deliverable early prototypes
-- We are able to hand <!--- is this phrasal verb correct? --> working prototypes to costumers to interact with and gather better feedback for future development iterations
+- We are able to hand <!--- is this phrasal verb correct? --> working prototypes to costumers to interact with and gather better feedback for future development iterations.
 ##### Costumer-centric approach
-- We first make sure that we understand the client requirements and deliver an efficient UI and UX that suits the needs
+- We first make sure that we understand the client requirements and deliver an efficient UI and UX that suits the needs.

 ---